-Stop trying to fit an ideal that doesn’t suit or serve you; create a different, counter narrative – one that does.
+Stop trying to fit an ideal that doesn’t suit or serve your physical or mental health, and strive for your own ideal - one that does.

 You struggle to find anything positive?
-Consider hiring an image consultant or portrait photographer to help you, ones that are dedicated to bringing out the very best in you.
+Talk to a good friend, or consider hiring an image consultant or portrait photographer to help you, ones that are dedicated to bringing out the very best in you.
 See yourself through their eyes.